 - Stretch and flex the sheepskin as drying nears completion.

-- Brush with grooming brush to restore pile.
+- Brush with grooming brush to keep wool feeling fluffy.

 We do not recommend machine washing sheepskin toys.

 - Surface clean with lukewarm water and a non-enzyme liquid detergent or